Top things found in human skin (vs in reconstructed human skin models)

 Conclusions

-Human skin samples can be kept alive outside of the human body for weeks.
-Therefore, ex vivo skin models are robust enough to support toxicity and efficacy testing of pharmaceuticals, chemicals, and cosmetics.
-They will also yield more relevant and comprehensive data.
-Real human skin models will always yield the best, most relevant and most reliable results.
+Ex vivo human skin samples, on the other hand, can be kept alive outside of the human body for several days, providing a robust platform for toxicity and efficacy testing of pharmaceuticals, chemicals, and cosmetics.
+These models yield more relevant and comprehensive data, making real human skin models the gold standard for delivering the most accurate and reliable results.

 References